Skip to main content

 • Materials communicating the benefits of RAD

-RAD provides access to a national network of utilities, retailers, appliance manufacturers, states, and others that are working together to protect our environment and communities through responsible appliance disposal.
+Access to a National Network: RAD provides access to a national network of utilities, retailers, appliance manufacturers, states, and others that are working together to protect our environment and communities through responsible appliance disposal.

-• Exchange information and best practices with other partners
+• Exchange information and best practices with other Partners

 • Build relationships with industry peers

-• Participate in partner-only webinars and meetings
+• Participate in Partner-only webinars and meetings

 • Leverage RAD partnerships to make your program more efficient and effective

-How to become a partner
+How to become a Partner

-For more information about joining the RAD program and to receive a standard partnership agreement or state affiliate agreement, please contact Sally Hamlin at Hamlin.Sally@epa.gov.
-To learn more about partner responsibilities and program expectations, visit the Partner Roles & Responsibilities page.
+For more information about joining the RAD Program and to receive a standard partnership agreement or state affiliate agreement, please contact Sally Hamlin at Hamlin.Sally@epa.gov.
+To learn more about Partner responsibilities and program expectations, visit the Partner Roles & Responsibilities page.
 To identify recycling facilities in your area, visit the Find Recycling Facilities Servicing RAD Partners page.

 • About the RAD Program

-• Find RAD Partner Programs
+• RAD Partnerships

-• Partners
+• Recyclers

 • Resources